Valiant Comics: DMG Entertainment

-On January 29, 2018, it was announced that DMG Entertainment had acquired full ownership of Valiant Entertainment after already owning 57% of the company.
-As part of the acquisition, it was announced that Valiant's CEO Dinesh Shamdasani would be leaving the company along with chairman Peter Cuneo and CFO Gavin Cuneo, with Dinesh and Gavin serving as consultants, while Valiant's publishing team, overseen by publisher Fred Pierce and editor-in-chief Warren Simons, would remain.
+In January 2018, it was announced that DMG Entertainment had acquired Valiant Entertainment.
+As part of the acquisition, it was announced that Valiant's CEO Dinesh Shamdasani, Chairman Peter Cuneo, and COO Gavin Cuneo would be leaving the company.
 On February 23, 2018, Valiant announced The Life and Death of Toyo Harada, a six-issue miniseries written by Joshua Dysart and drawn by CAFU that would be released sometime in 2019.
 On March 6, 2018, it was announced that Valiant's Vice President of Marketing & Communications Hunter Gorinson had left the company.

-On March 8, 2018, it was announced that actor Vin Diesel had signed on to portray Bloodshot in the film of the same name.
 On March 8, 2018, Valiant announced it had hired Karl Bollers as an editor.
 On March 22, 2018, Valiant announced it had hired Mel Caylo as Director of Marketing.
 On April 9, 2018, Valiant announced it had hired Joe Illidge as Executive Editor as of April 5, 2018.
 On April 16, 2018, Valiant's editor-in-chief Warren Simons announced that he had left the company.
 On April 17, Valiant announced it had promoted Robert Meyers from Managing Editor to Editorial Director.

 On June 7, 2018, Valiant announced they would launch four new titles under the "Valiant Beyond" banner, with Faith: Dreamside, a limited series written by Jody Houser and drawn by MJ Kim, launching in September; Bloodshot Rising Spirit, an ongoing series written by Lonnie Nadler & Zac Thompson and drawn by Ken Lashley, launching in November; Livewire, a limited series written by Vita Ayala and drawn by Raúl Allén & Patricia Martín, launching in December; and Incursion, a limited series written by Andy Diggle and drawn by Doug Braithwaite, launching in February 2019.

 On July 5, 2018, Valiant announced that comics retailer Matthew Klein had joined the company as its Sales Director after previously working at the company as a Sales Manager.
 On July 26, 2018, Valiant announced that comic industry veteran Lysa Hawkins had joined the company as an editor.
 On September 13, 2018, Valiant announced it had hired Emily Hecht as Sales & Social Media Manager.
 On October 3, 2018, Valiant announced it had promoted Karl Bollers to Senior Editor.